AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/accounts.md

 # Accounts in MSAL Node

 > This is the platform-specific Accounts documentation for `msal-node`.
-For the general documentation of the `AccountInfo` object structure, please visit the `msal-common` [Accounts document](../../msal-common/docs/Accounts.md).For documentation relating to multi-tenant accounts, please visit the [Multi-tenant Accounts document](../../msal-common/docs/multi-tenant-accounts.md).
+For the general documentation of the `AccountInfo` object structure, please visit the `msal-common` [Accounts document](../../msal-common/docs/Accounts.md).
+For documentation relating to multi-tenant accounts, please visit the [Multi-tenant Accounts document](../../msal-common/docs/multi-tenant-accounts.md).

 ## Usage